dnsimple/dnsimple-java/CONTRIBUTING.md

 #### 2. Install external tools

-The project includes an [ASDF](https://github.com/asdf-vm/asdf) `.tool-versions` file to set up your JVM and Gradle dependencies in your system to work on the project.
+The project includes an [ASDF](https://github.com/asdf-vm/asdf) `.tool-versions` file to set up the JVM required to work on the project.

 You can install the required version of Java executing `asdf install` at the root directory of the project.